corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-2/developing/api/api-serialisation.md

 ## AMQP

 Corda uses an extended form of AMQP 1.0 as its binary wire protocol.
-You can learn more about the [Wire format](wire-format.md) Corda uses if you intend to parse Corda messages from non-JVM platforms.

 Corda serialisation is currently used for:

-* Peer-to-peer networking.
-* Persisted messages, like signed transactions and states.
+* Passing objects between the flow worker and database worker

 For the checkpointing of flows Corda uses a private scheme that is subject to change.
 It is currently based on the Kryo